-When it comes to leadership performance, making time for down time makes a measurable difference.
+When it comes to leadership performance, making time for self-care, including the all-important downtime, makes a measurable difference.

 Here are just a few of the benefits:

 - Higher levels of effectiveness